WithdrawTicket and is paid out FIFO as borrowers repay, deposits arrive, or liquidations free liquidity.

 Cancellation

-When withdraw_ticket_cancellation_enabled = 1, a ticket holder can call cancel-withdraw-ticket to back out of the queue:
+Whenwithdraw_ticket_cancellation_enabled = 1, a ticket holder can call cancel-withdraw-ticket to back out of the queue:

 - The remaining

-queued_collateral_amount is converted back to cTokens and returned to the holder
+queued_collateral_amountis converted back to cTokens and returned to the holder - The ticket is marked

-next_withdrawable_ticket_sequence_number does not advance — the cancelled slot is skipped on the next redemption
+invalid = 1and closed next_withdrawable_ticket_sequence_numberdoes not advance — the cancelled slot is skipped on the next redemption

 Recovering invalid tickets

-If a ticket gets stuck in an invalid state (the program detects this on certain edge cases), the curator or emergency authority can call recover-invalid-ticket-collateral to drain its queued collateral and restore queue progression.
+If a ticket gets stuck in an invalid state (the program detects this on certain edge cases), the curator or emergency authority can callrecover-invalid-ticket-collateral to drain its queued collateral and restore queue progression.

 Vault integration: progress callback

-A WithdrawTicket can carry an optional progress callback.
+AWithdrawTicket can carry an optional progress callback.
 When the ticket completes redemption, the program invokes the callback to notify a corresponding program — most commonly a Kamino vault.

-If a kvault submits the enqueue-to-withdraw on behalf of one of its depositors, the ticket can carry KlendQueueAccountingHandlerOnKvault so that on redemption, the kvault is automatically notified to credit the depositor’s vault share.
+enqueue-to-withdraw on behalf of one of its depositors, the ticket can carry KlendQueueAccountingHandlerOnKvault so that on redemption, the kvault is automatically notified to credit the depositor’s vault share.
 This is the standard pattern for institutional vaults sitting on top of a queue-enabled market.

 Common errors